T-Display

 type: arduino

-If you specify 16MB with boards that only have 4MB, your firmware may or may not reference memory that does not exist (depending on your overall firmware size).
+If you specify 16MB with boards that only have 4MB, your firmware may reference memory that does not exist (depending on your overall firmware size).
 So the effects are random: your board may continue to work fine, or you may experience boot failures or sudden resets.
 The latter happens whenever your firmware code tries to access non-existing flash memory.
 In a nutshell, add the extended flash size keys only when you are certain that your board has this much memory (see below for how to check the flash size).

 Determining Built-In Flash Memory